clarehchao/ImageBasedDosimetryTool/README.md

 2. Create a .json for the patient case

+#### Segment & Convert CT images to Geant4 input files
-#### Segment the patient CT images into user-defined organ and tumor contoured manually or automatically
+- Segment the patient CT images into user-defined organ and tumor contoured manually or automatically
+- Convert the segmented CT image into Geant4 input files for [Monte Carlo dosimetry evaluation](https://github.com/clarehchao/VoxelizedHumanDoseMultiSDv1)
 ```
 ./CT2G4files.py inputfile/________.json
 ```

-2. Convert the segmented CT image into Geant4 input files for [Monte Carlo dosimetry evaluation](https://github.com/clarehchao/VoxelizedHumanDoseMultiSDv1)
-3. Process the Monte-Carlo simualtion output files to compute the dose factors for a given patient (S-values and etc.)
+Process the Monte-Carlo simualtion output files to compute the dose factors for a given patient (S-values and etc.)
-4. For each source organ, quantify the time activy curve from the PET images and estimate the residence time
+For each source organ, quantify the time activy curve from the PET images and estimate the residence time